BrightSpots/rcv/README.md

 ## Configuring a Contest

 The GUI can be used to easily create, save, and load contest configuration files (which are in .json format).
-These files can lso be created manually using any basic text editor, but this method isn't recommended.
+These files can also be created manually using any basic text editor, but this method isn't recommended.

 In either case, please reference the [config file documentation](src/main/resources/network/brightspots/rcv/config_file_documentation.txt) when configuring a contest.